New @ The Zoo

 Please note prices for Adventure Classes and Assembly Programs DO NOT include admission to the Zoo for each student.
 All programs are aligned with the State and National Standards.
 Registration forms must be submitted at least three weeks prior to your visit date.

 Join the Houston Zoo and The Nature Conservancy for a day of interactive activities where students complete actual field research activities and learn more about the native species in the Houston-Galveston area.
 Up to 60 students in grades K-12 use hands-on techniques and tools to explore prairie and coastal ecology.
 Time of year, weather conditions, and student ages and number will determine which activities will be completed.
 Each group participates in three of the following activities that reinforce a number of TEKS objectives:

 PLEASE NOTE: This is an active field research day—students will get dirty and wet.
 Wear closed-toe shoes and clothes that can be worn in the water, or bring a change of clothes.
 A ratio of 1 chaperone for every 20 students is required.

-The dates offered during the spring semester are:
+The dates offered during the fall semester are: